-- Wear protection clothing such as a laboratory coat, disposable gloves when performing this procedure. - All specimens must be regarded as potentially infectious, safety procedures must be followed.
-Pre-amplification procedures must be kept separate from post-amplification procedures.
+- Wear protection clothing such as a laboratory coat, disposable gloves when performing this procedure. - All samples must be regarded as potentially infectious, safety procedures must be followed.
+Pre-amplification procedures must be kept separate from postamplification procedures.
 Do not bring amplified samples into the preamplification area.
 Amplified controls and samples should be considered a major source of potential contamination.